(Continuation of the previous text)

 Incredible value!

-This seafood meal made me remember Renmin Road in Linhai, Taizhou, a gathering place for locals to eat small seafood, and the top-ranked restaurant there is the "Jiantiao Small Seafood Restaurant" we visited.
+This seafood meal made me remember Renmin Road in Linhai, Taizhou, a gathering place for locals to enjoy small seafood, and the top-ranked restaurant we visited was "Jiantiao Small Seafood Restaurant."

-Originally, the subsequent itinerary included Yandang Mountain and Taishun, but that night one of the companions had a fever and tested positive for COVID-19 (first positive), so our follow-up plans were canceled, so I will stop writing about Zhejiang cuisine here for now.
+Originally, the following itinerary included Yandang Mountain and Taishun, but that night, one of our companions had a fever and tested positive for COVID-19 (first positive), so we had to cancel our subsequent plans, so I will stop writing about Zhejiang cuisine here for now.

 Zhejiang cuisine, one of the eight major cuisines, is truly delicious.
-It originates from Zhejiang, which is adjacent to the East China Sea, with a mild climate and fertile land, producing a variety of fruits and vegetables; the rivers are dense, and water resources are abundant, with seasonal fresh produce available year-round; the hilly southwestern region is rich in mountain delicacies, all of which provide ample and rich ingredients for cooking.
+It originates from Zhejiang, which is adjacent to the East China Sea, has a mild climate, fertile land, and produces a variety of fruits and vegetables; it is rich in rivers and water resources, with seasonal fresh produce available year-round; the hilly southwestern region is abundant in mountain delicacies, all of which provide ample and rich ingredients for cooking.

 Therefore, an important part of our self-driving tour in some areas of Zhejiang was to seek out local delicacies and enjoy authentic Zhejiang cuisine.